gagneurlab/OCR-Stats/readme.md

 ## Support

-Let me know if you have any problems by creating an issue or sending me an email to yepez-at-in.tum.de.
+Let me know if you have any problems by creating an issue or sending an email to yepez-at-in.tum.de.